Monkey

 Owned since 1995 by the Glazer family (Super Bowl winners 2004, Malcolm Glazer died in 2014); they bought Manchester United between 2003 and 2005 Click to show or hide the answer

-Washington Redskins changed their name in 2022 (after temporarily using Washington Football Team) to Click to show or hide the answer
+Washington Redskins changed their name in 2022, in the wake of the George Floyd protests (after being Washington Football Team for two seasons) to Click to show or hide the answer

 Players and Coaches